threedworld-mit/tdw/Documentation/python/proc_gen/arrangements/sink.md

 - The sink is placed next to a wall.
   - The sink's position is automatically adjusted to set it flush to the wall.
   - The sink is automatically rotated so that it faces away from the wall.
-- The sink will have a rectangular arrangement of objects on top of it.
-The objects are chosen randomly; see `Sink.ON_TOP_OF["sink"]`.
+- The sink will have a rectangular arrangement of objects on the counter top.
+  - The objects are chosen randomly; see `Sink.ON_TOP_OF["sink"]`.
+  - The objects are positioned in a rectangular grid on the sink counter top with random positional perturbations.
+  - The objects have random rotations (0 to 360 degrees).
 - The interior of the sink may be empty; see `empty` in the constructor.
-  - If the interior is _not_ empty, the sink will have a rectangular arrangement of objects inside of it.
-The objects are chosen randomly; see `Sink.ENCLOSED_BY["sink"]`.
+  - If the interior is _not_ empty, the sink will have a rectangular arrangement of objects inside its cabinet.
+    - The objects are chosen randomly; see `Sink.ENCLOSED_BY["sink"]`.
+    - The objects are positioned in a rectangular grid in the sink cabinet with random positional perturbations.
+    - The objects have random rotations (0 to 360 degrees).
 - There may be objects in the sink basin; see `Sink.IN_BASIN_PROBABILITY`.
-The objects are chosen randomly; see `Sink.INSIDE_OF["sink"]`.
+  - The objects are chosen randomly; see `Sink.INSIDE_OF["sink"]`.
+  - The objects are positioned in a rectangular grid in the sink basin with random positional perturbations.
+  - The objects have random rotations (0 to 360 degrees).
 - All sinks have doors that can open.
 - The root object of the sink is kinematic and the door sub-objects are non-kinematic.